Dox-Box/Juno3DEngine/README.md

-Juno 3D  is an Engine designed to provide a cross-platform, simulation tool for a variety of physics environments and settings.
+Juno 3D  is an Engine designed to provide a cross-platform, simulation tool for a variety of physics environments and scenarios.

 Getting started: